SSESLab/Campus-Decision-Tool/README.md

 1) Download the anaconda notebook
 2) Download the desired weather file an save it in the 'Documents' folder
 3) Download the template files and save it in 'Documents' folder
+4) Download the cooling tower Neural Network "Cooling_Tower_NN.h5" and sae it in the 'Documents' folder
-3) Run the code.
+5) Run the code.
 Be sure to have all helper libraries installed

 Cite: ...